Codex Cyprius: Dating

 Richard Simon dated the manuscript to the 10th century.
 According to Montfaucon and Scholz, it was written in the 8th century.
-According to biblical scholar Leonard Hug it is not older than the ninth century, as several of the letter-forms in the manuscript have not been found in any other manuscript securely dated to before the 9th century CE.
+According to biblical scholar Leonard Hug it is not older than the ninth century, as several of the letter-forms in the manuscript have not been found in any other manuscript securely dated to before the 9th century.

 Tischendorf and Gregory dated the manuscript to the 9th century.
 Tregelles dated the manuscript to the middle of the ninth century.
 Kenyon stated the manuscript must be not earlier than the 11th century, due to the formal liturgical hand and on palaeographic grounds.
 But Kenyon only saw Scrivener's facsimile, and his assessment was made only on the basis of this facsimile text.

 Omont advised it is impossible to give a precise date to this manuscript on palaeographical grounds, as there are many manuscripts written in the same style of handwriting, but they are not dated.
 The 9th century is just as possible as well as the 11th century.

-Silva Lake proclaimed it is difficult to prove it was written earlier than the year 1000, and it is perhaps as late as the middle of the eleventh century.
+Lake proclaimed it is difficult to prove it was written earlier than the year 1000, and it is perhaps as late as the middle of the eleventh century.
 This assessment was based rather on the textual dependency from other manuscript members of family Π, than on palaeographical grounds.
-According to Silva Lake, Minuscule 1219 represents a text of family Π in its earlier stage as opposed to Codex Cyprius.
+According to Lake, Minuscule 1219 represents a text of family Π in its earlier stage as opposed to Codex Cyprius.
 Cyprius could have been copied from Minuscule 1219, or from a copy of Minuscule 1219 (Silva Lake's hypothetical codex b).
 Minuscule 1219 can hardly have written before the year 980 or long after 990, and so as a result Codex Cyprius can hardly be dated long before the year 1000.

-William Hatch argued the letters Β, Δ, Κ, Λ, Μ, Ξ, Π, Υ, Φ, Χ, Ψ, and Ω have forms which are characteristic of the late 10th or the early 11th century CE.
+Hatch argued the letters Β, Δ, Κ, Λ, Μ, Ξ, Π, Υ, Φ, Χ, Ψ, and Ω have forms which are characteristic of the late 10th or the early 11th century CE.
 Hatch also noted the handwriting of the codex bears a striking general resemblance to that of three Gospel lectionaries of the 10th and 11th centuries: ℓ 3, ℓ 296, and ℓ 1599.
 On the other hand, no such likeness exists between the codex and uncial manuscripts of the New Testament which were written in the 9th century.
 As such, Hatch argued the manuscript should be dated to about 1000.

 Kenyon, Kurt Aland and biblical scholar Bruce Metzger dated it to the 9th century.
-The manuscript is currently dated by the Institute for New Testament Textual Research (INTF) to the 9th century.
+The manuscript is now dated by the Institute for New Testament Textual Research (INTF) to the 9th century.

 The codex is currently located in the National Library of France (Gr.
 63) in Paris.